Bira/octopus-carnival/_drafts/wir-mm3-4e-oblivion-moss.md

 combatants for this purpose, since they make for more powerful mosslings.

-Their signature passive trait is **Mindmaster's Thrall** - if the mossling in question was created by an oblivion moss mindmaster, it adds immediately after its creator's turn.
+Their signature passive trait is **Mindmaster's Thrall** - if the mossling in question was created by an oblivion moss mindmaster, it acts immediately after its creator's turn.
 They all have Forest Walk too, and a basic tendril attack that does minion-tier damage and has a rider compatible with their role.
 But the real star of the show here is the **Simulacrum Attack**, which allows them to